 - Lighter and Softer:

-- For starters, he made a Cutey Honey anime, and an adaptation of Kare Kano.
+- For starters, he made a Cutey Honey live-action film, and an adaptation of Kare Kano.

 - If you look closely at the hometown video, he seems to get better on camera towards the end.